linhntaim/dotenv-conversion/README.md

 the `value` could be `null`,`boolean`, `number`, `"string"`, `[..array..]` or `{..object..}`;
 and all could be wrapped or not wrapped by `[` and `]` (*must*, when the string is empty).

+*Special case:* Values that have only a string enclosed by double quotes also match the above format.

 *Spaces will be trimmed.*

 ```dotenv